Underlayment: Do You Need It for Hardwood Floors?

 If you decide to go with underlayment, there are several material options to choose from:

-• Felt – Popular for hardwood flooring, felt provides good protection against moisture and noise.
-It’s not the most cushioned option but works well when layered thicker.
+Felt/Fiber – Popular for hardwood flooring, felt provides good protection against moisture and noise.
+It offers a good supportive base for the flooring to reside on top of.
 Felt is also eco-friendly, made from recycled materials.
-Our QuietWalk Plus underlayment is a popular choice for hardwoods, providing excellent performance in all categories.
+Our QuietWalk Plus or QuietWalk LV underlayment is a popular choice for hardwoods, providing excellent performance in all categories.

-• Rubber – For stronger soundproofing and insulation, rubber is a great choice.
+Rubber – For stronger soundproofing and insulation, rubber is a great choice.
 It’s durable and provides excellent protection, though it tends to be pricier.
-Our SoundBuffer offers an affordable rubber option with all the same benefits.
+Our SoundBuffer and AbsorbaSound selections offers an affordable rubber option with all the same benefits.

-• Cork – Although less popular, cork is a solid alternative.
+Cork – Although less popular by and large, cork is a solid alternative and typically is specified in sound control applications.
 It’s more expensive than rubber but offers excellent sound absorption and stability, plus it’s sustainable and has anti-microbial properties.